Numigi/odoo-partner-addons/partner_duplicate_multi_phone/README.rst

 Work and Other phones are indexed with the extension.
 If 2 contacts have the same number but with different extensions, they will not be reported as duplicates.

-If 2 partners have the same number and extension, they will be reported as duplicates no matter what their names are.

 Contributors
 ------------
 * Numigi (tm) and all its contributors (https://bit.ly/numigiens)